HienNguyen2311/deals_agents/README.md

 3. Set up environment variables:

-Create an `.env` file in thr root directory and fill in your API keys.
+Create an `.env` file in the root directory and fill in your API keys.

 ```
 OPENAI_API_KEY=